LoyolaChicagoBooks/introcs-csharp/rst/forexamples.rst

     :end-before: chunk

-Besides the 0 row and 0 column in the mod 7 table, note that each line the products are a permutation of all the numbers 1-6.
+Besides the 0 row and 0 column in the mod 7 table, note that in each line the products are a permutation of all the numbers 1-6.
 That means it is
 possible to define the *inverse* of the multiplication operation, and mod 7 arithmetic actually forms a mathematical *field*.
 A lot more math is useful!